 Truth is either the Telcos are greedy, myopic or both.
 A greedy Telco is smart, at least driven by greed to make profit.
 A myopic Telco could be saved if the CEO could run down to the optician around the corner.
 But a greedy myopic Telco is an abomination.
 Heard that there are over 2.5 million Blackberry ping away in Nigeria yet each of them sends at least 10 swear words to their mobile provider each day.
 Imagine the millions of debit and prepaid cards in Nigeria swiping away and yet the POS wouldn’t work.

 What can be done?
 Maybe the Banks or the POS providers should come together to have a jaw-jaw with NCC (the folks that hand out telecom licenses) to create a company dedicated to providing mobile/wireless connectivity for financial terminals (think ATMs and POS – the real POS not the other one).
 The company wouldn’t run voice or be commercial and we can free ourselves from the one-minute rockets.
 At least that is what banks did to create NIBSS, ValuCard and InterSwitch.
-Bankers can be quite resourceful when money is to be made.

 2 months later, Sanusi is back again.
-Walks gingerly to the rocket and presses a button after count down.
+Walks gingerly to the rocket and presses a button after counting down.
 The rocket let out wailing scream and it lunches Nigeria into the stratosphere of cashless society.